Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Are you shopping for a light bike because you frequently have to carry your current ride up and down the stairs?
 Or would you prefer a bike that’s a bit easier for you to ride when you haven’t activated the motor but is still powerful enough to achieve your riding goals?

 If you’re shopping for a true lightweight e-bike, you’re looking for a bike that’s around 35 pounds or less.
 Historically, this is going to limit your choices to folding, commuter, and racing bikes.
 These bikes have plenty of options that are typically in the 30 to 50-pound range, and the modifications required to make them 35 pounds or less will be easier to achieve.
+Read our Kemanner electric mountain bike review for a lightweight model.

 Conversely, if you have your heart set on a fat tire, cruiser, or mountain bike, then you won’t be shopping for a true lightweight bike.
 Instead, your focus is going to be on finding the lightest option within that product category.
 These bikes normally weigh between 50 to 70 pounds, with “lighter” versions being in the 40 to 50-pound range.

 Typically, true lightweight electric bikes don’t feature extended-range batteries because they weigh more.
-But, it is possible to find some lightweight e-bikes with modified batteries that feature an extended range system.
+But, it is possible to find some lightweight e-bikes with modified batteries that feature an extended-range system.
 While the actual battery has a finite capacity, it can be connected to external batteries to help extend the distance you can ride between charges.

 Your riding style is going to dictate the bike that’s best for you.
 If you frequently shift between level terrain and off-road conditions, you might be better served with a more heavy-duty option like a fat tire or mountain bike.
 Conversely, racing, commuter, and folding bikes might be ideal if you only ride in town or for commutes.

 If the idea of spending a lot of money on a lightweight e-bike sounds painful, then there is an alternative.
 You can opt to modify an existing normal bike — one that’s human-powered — with a conversion kit.
 This might be a smart solution for someone who already has a nice lightweight bike but is ready to upgrade to a motor-powered solution.
 Most conversion kits are designed to be DIY-friendly and can often be installed in an hour or two.
+In fact, you might want to try top-rated hub motor electric bikes, as these kits are less expensive and easier to do.